Rikuzen-Inai Station: Lines

 Rikuzen-Inai Station is served by the Ishinomaki Line, and is located 30.9 kilometers from the terminus of the line at Kogota Station.
 The station is also served by local trains of the Senseki-Tōhoku Line, which uses the same track.

 Station layout

-The station has one side platform, serving traffic a single bi-directional line.
+The station has one side platform, serving traffic on a single bi-directional line.
 The station is unattended.

 History

 Rikuzen-Inai Station opened on October 7, 1939.
 The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
 Operations of the line and the station were suspended by the 2011 Tōhoku earthquake and tsunami of March 11, 2011.
 Services were resumed on March 17, 2013 on the Ishinomaki Line, and on August 6, 2016 on the Senseki-Tōhoku Line.